 Tower became famous in the 1990s as the last deep mine in Wales.
 It is the only one which survived the massive closure programme during privatisation, thanks to a unique workers' buyout in 1994, led by the charismatic Tyrone O’Sullivan.
 The fact that the pit produces high-quality anthracite rather than bituminous coal has been crucial in allowing it to find continuing markets.
 As a successful worker-controlled enterprise, it is widely considered a triumph for the modern labour movement.

 Geological problems led to the final closure of the pit; although a huge amount of coal remains under the site, it is not easily accessible using the existing set-up.
 No firm decisions have yet been made, but if production is to continue, the coal will have to be extracted by other means.

 Royal Commission staff visited the colliery in the week before closure to carry out photographic recording of this historic site.
-This record will complement the photographs taken underground in the 1980s by John Cornwell and now held in the NMRW as part of the John Cornwell collection.
-The new images capture the surface buildings, including interior details of the baths and power hall and will shortly be available through Coflein.
+This record complements the photographs taken underground in the 1980s by John Cornwell and now held in the NMRW as part of the John Cornwell collection.
+The new images capture the surface buildings, including interior details of the baths and power hall.

 Brian Malaws, RCAHMW, 1 February 2008.